Chiefs to host Chargers in Thursday Night Football home opener - NewsBreak

 Chiefs to host Chargers in Thursday Night Football home opener

-KANSAS CITY, Mo.
-(FOX4KC/WDAF) — During the first round of the 2022 NFL Draft from Las Vegas, the NFL announced that the Kansas City Chiefs will host the Los Angeles Chargers at GEHA Field at Arrowhead Stadium on Thursday, Sept.
-15 in the season’s first Thursday Night Football game .
+KANSAS CITY, Mo. – During the first round of the 2022 NFL Draft from Las Vegas, the NFL announced that the Kansas City Chiefs will host the Los Angeles Chargers at GEHA Field at Arrowhead Stadium on Thursday, September 15 in the season’s first Thursday Night Football game .

 The game will stream exclusively on Amazon Prime Video.

 Season Ticket Members will have an exclusive online presale beginning at 10 a.m.
 Friday.
-The club will notify Season Ticket Members via email with instructions on how to purchase Week 2 Thursday Night Football tickets.
+The club will notify Season Ticket Members via email with instructions on how to purchase Week 2 Thursday Night Football tickets.2022 NFL Draft live updates, local analysis: Chiefs hold 2 first round picks

 Single-game tickets for the remainder of the 2022 season will go on sale on Friday, May 13, following the release of the 2022 schedule.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.